Q4B Inventories Hitting The Mark

-The Q4B team are delighted to have seen so many people at UBC benefit from the use of these concept inventories already, but one of the project’s major aims is to make its concept inventories freely available to registered instructors at institutions across the globe.
+The Q4B team were delighted to have seen so many people at UBC benefit from the use of these concept inventories already, but one of the project’s major aims was to make its concept inventories freely available to registered instructors at institutions across the globe.

-The last 12 months have seen them used at a number of other universities across North America, and hopes are high that the list of institutions involved will continue to grow as the number of validated inventories does likewise.
+The last 12 months saw them used at a number of other universities across North America, and hopes were high that the list of institutions involved would continue to grow as the number of validated inventories does likewise.

 “As much as we have learned from the development process alone, these inventories are ultimately tools to assist instructors in further developing their own teaching practices.”